rodlaf/BinaryGPUIndex/README.md

     9: c4ddbfa8-8937-4bf5-a345-5f919119713d 0.18829232 0011101011010101110110111010000011111100110111011110010000111011

-## VectorDB 🚧
+## DeviceIndex 🚧

-VectorDB is the class representing the database.
-VectorDB has only two methods:
+DeviceIndex is the class representing the database.
+DeviceIndex has only two methods:

 1. Insert